nirkons/pcmate/README.md

 * Reconnect

 Current supported utterences:
-* Any utterance, up to 4 words.
+* Any utterance, up to 4 words (Supports synonyms, just add a comma between each utterance you want).

 Current supported actions:
 * Open Program